rudresh-coder/AutoInspect/README.md

 # 18. AI Usage Disclosure

-AI tools were used during development as engineering assistants.
+AI tools were used during development as engineering assistants for architecture discussions, debugging, error analysis, documentation, and implementation guidance.

 ## Where AI Was Used

 AI assistance was used for:

-- Discussing architecture options
+- Architecture and implementation discussions
-- Debugging implementation issues
+- Debugging API, frontend, Redis/RQ, and deployment issues
-- Reviewing API behavior
-- Designing frontend interaction patterns
-- Explaining errors and logs
+- Reviewing errors and logs
-- Suggesting implementation approaches
-- Reviewing edge cases
-- Improving documentation
-- Helping reason about trade-offs

-AI was used as an assistant rather than as an unquestioned source of implementation.

-## What AI Helped With

-AI assistance was particularly useful for:

-- Reasoning about asynchronous image processing
-- Understanding Redis/RQ worker behavior
-- Debugging frontend-to-backend communication
-- Identifying CORS issues
-- Designing processing-state handling
+- Frontend interaction and processing-state design
-- Reviewing error handling
+- Reviewing edge cases and error handling
-- Structuring the frontend processing timeline
-- Thinking through duplicate-detection behavior
-- Reviewing API and architecture documentation
+- Documentation and engineering trade-offs

-## Where AI Output Was Wrong

-AI-generated suggestions were not always correct.

-Examples encountered during development included:

-- Incorrect assumptions about the location of frontend components
-- Suggestions that did not match the current project structure
-- Incorrect assumptions about frontend/backend processing stages
-- Suggestions that required adjustment to match the actual API behavior
+AI-generated suggestions were reviewed and adapted to match the actual project implementation.

-- OCR-related expectations that did not always match real image results
+## AI Limitations

+AI suggestions were not always correct and sometimes required correction based on the actual project structure, API behavior, runtime logs, and deployment environment.

-For example, the backend exposes overall states such as:
+For example, the frontend's five-stage processing timeline is a UI representation, while the backend exposes overall states such as:

 ```text
 pending